chanagershom/posts/Kubernetes-Quagga.md

-## Kubernetes Hosted VNFs, A Simple Example
+## Kubernetes Hosted VNF, A Simple Example

 An important use case for virtual network functions is using container technology rather than OS virtualization.
 The advantages of containerization include agility, performance, and density/efficiency.
 Kubernetes (managing Docker containers) is the leading (and most capable) container management platform today, and the logical platform to use for technical exploration.
 In this post, we'll explore a Cloudify orchestrated example of deploying a VNF as a microservice in Kubernetes.